 A huge tendency of people who are just beginning a weight lifting program is to neglect certain body parts and only train their showy muscles.

-They’ll put all of their effort into select muscle groups that people tend to notice the most such as chest, biceps and abs.
+They’ll put all their efforts into select muscle groups that people tend to notice the most, such as the chest, biceps, and abs.

-It is very important that you refrain from this way of thinking and instead focus on stimulating every muscle group in your body to the same degree.
+It is essential that you refrain from this way of thinking and instead focus on stimulating every muscle group in your body to the same degree.

 There are two main reasons for this;